 Fons studied photography and communication design.
-He has the m23 a design studio in Berlin whos focus is on the development of complex communication systems, corporate design, book, poster, magazine and web design.
+He has the m23 a design studio in Berlin whose focus is on the development of complex communication systems, corporate design, book, poster, magazine, and web design.

 Fons Hickmann is increasingly involved in the publishing of Literature devoted to different fields, from photography to media theory, through to football and pop-cultural phenomena, you can see his passion in his work.